awsdocs/amazon-rekognition-developer-guide/doc_source/video-analyzing-with-sqs.md

-# Analyzing a Video Stored in an Amazon S3 Bucket with the AWS SDK for Java<a name="video-analyzing-with-sqs"></a>
+# Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)<a name="video-analyzing-with-sqs"></a>

 This procedure shows you how to detect labels in a video by using Amazon Rekognition Video label detection operations, a video stored in an Amazon S3 bucket, and an Amazon SNS topic\.
 The procedure also shows how to use an Amazon SQS queue to get the completion status from the Amazon SNS topic\.
 For more information, see [Calling Amazon Rekognition Video Operations](api-video.md)\.
 You aren't restricted to using an Amazon SQS queue\.
 For example, you can use an AWS Lambda function to get the completion status\.
 For more information, see [Invoking Lambda functions using Amazon SNS notifications](http://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html)\.

-The procedure shows you how to use the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home) to do the following:
+The procedure shows you how to use the [Amazon SNS console](https://console.aws.amazon.com/ssns/v2/home) to do the following:
 + Create the Amazon SNS topic\.
 + Create the Amazon SQS queue\.
 + Give Amazon Rekognition Video permission to publish the completion status of a video analysis operation to the Amazon SNS topic\.